OmerBender/Rescue360-BodyParts-Detection/README.md

 The system uses a custom-trained YOLOv8 model to detect visible human body parts in real-time video streams captured by standard cameras or 360° cameras such as the Insta360 X4.

 The project was developed as part of a larger research and development effort focused on creating an offline-capable mobile rescue solution that can assist first responders in identifying potential survivors in collapsed structures, rubble fields, and disaster zones.
+## Demo

+### Live Detection Example

+The image above shows the system detecting visible human body parts in a video frame and drawing bounding boxes with confidence scores.

+---
 ---

 ## Project Goal